Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 I could give you confident predictions.
 “Fusion by 2040!
 Robots by 2030!
 Full automation by 2050!”
 It would sound more impressive.
 It would be more shareable.

-But the whole point of Unscarcity is to build systems that are robust to uncertainty.
+But the whole point of Unscarcity is to build systems that hold up under uncertainty.
 The five axioms don’t care when fusion arrives.
 The EXIT Protocol works whether billionaires sign up in 2028 or 2038.
 The Civic Service provides meaning whether AI displaces 30% of jobs or 70%.

 The timeline matters for planning, for allocating resources, for managing expectations.
 But it doesn’t matter for direction.
 The direction is set by physics.
 The only question is how we manage the transition.